Exact solution approaches for the discrete $\alpha$-neighbor $p$-center problem: Polyhedral study

 so~\eqref{cut:sumdijxij_alphazlifted} holds for $(x^*,y^*,z^*)$.
 Therefore, $(x^*,y^*,z^*)$ with $z^* = LB$ is a feasible solution for \myref{APCLB}, which implies that $\mathcal{L}_\alpha(LB) = LB$ holds. \end{proof}

 When comparing Theorem~\ref{thm:convergenceDaskin} to the corresponding result for the \PCP, it becomes obvious that \eqref{eq:setcoverDaskin} is closely related to a fractional set cover problem, where every set has to be covered $\alpha$ times.

-We note that the right hand-side of~\eqref{eq:afsc1aD} is $\alpha(1-y_i)$ (instead of $\alpha$, which would be the generalization of the result of \cite{gaar2022scaleable}), which is caused by the fact that $i$ does not need to be covered if it is opened in the \APCP.
+We note that the right hand-side of~\eqref{eq:afsc1aD} is $\alpha(1-y_i)$, instead of $\alpha$, which would be the generalization of the result of \cite{gaar2022scaleable}.
+This is caused by the fact that $i$ does not need to be covered if it is opened in the \APCP, while in the \PCP each point needs to be covered.
 Moreover, the inequalities~\eqref{eq:afsc1bD} are completely new.
 They make sure that a set cover property is fulfilled not only for all points at most $LB$ away, but also for subsets of these points when removing at most $\alpha$ points.
 Note that~\eqref{eq:afsc1aD} can be interpreted as~\eqref{eq:afsc1bD} for $\beta = 0$.

 Interestingly, we can pin point which of the inequalities of \myref{APCLB} are responsible for the existence of~\eqref{eq:afsc1bD}.
 To do so, let